-- 1) In health care system, the spiritual support services can be available either as pastoral care workers (or spiritual care workers) or be invited from outside of the health care system and are available to support palliative care team. - 2) Spiritual care has positive effects on individuals' stress responses, spiritual well-being (such as the balance between physical, psychosocial, and spiritual aspects of self), sense of integrity and excellence, and interpersonal relationships.
+- In health care system, the spiritual support services can be available either as pastoral care workers (or spiritual care workers) or be invited from outside of the health care system and are available to support palliative care team. - 2) Spiritual care has positive effects on individuals' stress responses, spiritual well-being (such as the balance between physical, psychosocial, and spiritual aspects of self), sense of integrity and excellence, and interpersonal relationships.
 Spiritual care improves people's spiritual well-being and performance as well as the quality of their spiritual life

-Lesson 9: Ethics and legal issues in Palliative Care
+Lesson 8: Legal and Ethical issues in Palliative Care

-- Explain ethical aspects in palliative care - Demonstrate empathy and respect of client during the palliative care practice - Explain the legal and ethical issues at the end of life - b) Teaching resources
+- Explain ethical aspects in palliative care - Demonstrate empathy and respect of client during the palliative care practice - Explain the legal and ethical issues at the end of life